qmul-ceg/eldbdocs/docs/Data/Measures.md

 | bpparent_latest_name  | code term for latest parent Blood Pressure code         |
 | match_algorithm | number code of the algorithm used for Blood Pressure match   |

+> Note:
-**Parent Blood Pressure**
+> **Parent Blood Pressure**
-SNOMED code indicating a Blood Pressure activity, to which a Systolic and Diastolic code pair are linked.
+> SNOMED code indicating a Blood Pressure activity, to which a Systolic and Diastolic code pair are linked.
+>

-**Match Algorithm**
+> **Match Algorithm**
-1. Systolic matched to diastolic using their common parent
+> 1. Systolic matched to diastolic using their common parent
-2. Systolic matched to diastolic with nearest record id
+> 2. Systolic matched to diastolic with nearest record id
-3. Systolic matched to only diastolic recorded on the same date
+> 3. Systolic matched to only diastolic recorded on the same date
-4. Systolic matched to diastolic based ranked date and record id
+> 4. Systolic matched to diastolic based ranked date and record id
+>

-For full information see [Analysis: Blood Pressure](../Analysis/Blood_Pressure.md)
+> For full information see [Analysis: Blood Pressure](../Analysis/Blood_Pressure.md)
 ### Pulse Rate
 *Pulse Rate code (PLSRATE_COD)*